Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 This water eventually flows into the Hudson Bay, but not before helping generate hydroelectric power for Calgary and providing a home for bull trout, a species that's pickier about its water quality than a sommelier is about wine.

 We arrived at Lake Louise, a place so photogenic it feels like a conspiracy.
-The Victorian explorers who "discovered" it (the Stoney Nakoda knew it was there all along) named it after Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
-She never visited.
-The lake's famous hue comes from "rock flour," glacial silt so fine it stays suspended, scattering sunlight.
-It's basically mountain dandruff, and it's gorgeous.
+The Victorian explorers who "discovered" it named it after Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
+While the Princess never visited, the lake was originally named "Emerald Lake" by Tom Wilson in 1882.
+The lake was officially renamed "Lake Louise" in 1884 (over a decade before the Geographic Board of Canada was even established to regulate such things), which is fortunate, because another Emerald Lake exists nearby.
+The famous turquoise hue comes from "rock flour," glacial silt so fine it stays suspended in the water, scattering the blue spectrum of sunlight.
+It is essentially ancient mountain dandruff and it is absolutely gorgeous.

-Classic view of Lake Louise with turquoise water, Victoria Glacier, and the Fairmont Chateau, Banff National Park, Alberta, Canada (51.4254, -116.1773)
+Classic view of Lake Louise with turquoise water, Victoria Glacier and the Fairmont Chateau, Banff National Park, Alberta, Canada (51.4254, -116.1773)

 Lake Louise in all its glory, Banff National Park